climatedu/climatedu/data/course/transportation.md

 <textarea data-unit="6" data-key="9" id="6.9" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

-<span style="text-decoration:underline;">Biking</span>

 During the Covid-19 Pandemic, there has been an immense surge of bikers.
-This is awesome since bikes are a carbon-free transportation method.
+This is amazing, since bikes are a carbon-free transportation method.
 However, this change revealed how our cities and towns aren’t prepared for a huge increase in bikers.

-Watch this video to see how the U.S. can become more bike friendly: [https://www.youtube.com/watch?v=KclFJVZJdRI](https://www.youtube.com/watch?v=KclFJVZJdRI)
+Watch this next video to learn about how the U.S. can become more bike friendly.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/KclFJVZJdRI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Q: How safe do you feel biking?
 If you don’t bike around as your main mode of transportation, what deters you from doing so?
 What are some solutions you think your city or town can make to make it more bike friendly?**

 <textarea data-unit="6" data-key="10" id="6.10" placeholder="Enter your response here." onblur="updateResponse(this)" oninput="editedResponse(this)"></textarea>

-<span style="text-decoration:underline;">EVs</span>

-Some of you may have already heard of Electric-Vehicle (EV) batteries.
+Some of you may have already heard of **Electric-Vehicle (EV)** batteries.
 EV batteries power the electric motors of Battery Electric Vehicles (BEVs) and Hybrid Electric Vehicles (HEVs) and are the accepted replacement for the internal combustion engine (ICE) vehicles — vehicles that use gasoline or diesel.
 To learn more about these different types of electric vehicles, take a look at the following guide from EVgo.

 - [Types of Electric Vehicles](https://www.evgo.com/why-evs/types-of-electric-vehicles/), EVgo article